Dedicated to Obtaining Maximum Compensation for Our Clients

 These typically involve the

-deposition, including involved drivers, passengers, witnesses, police
+during a deposition, including involved drivers, passengers, witnesses,

-officers, and doctors who treated resulting injuries.
+police officers, and doctors who treated resulting injuries.

 Each deposition usually takes a few hours and is scheduled ahead of time to give all interviewees due notice.